plone/ansible.plone_server/README.md

 This setting allows you to check out and include repository-based sources in your buildout.

 Source specifications, a list of strings in [mr.developer](https://pypi.python.org/pypi/mr.developer) sources format.
-If you specify plone_sources, the mr.developer extension will be used with auto-checkout set to "*" and git_clone_depth set to "1".
+If you specify plone_sources, the mr.developer extension will be used with auto-checkout set to "*".

 ### plone_extension_profiles